cyboholics/portfolioshop/README.md

 Follow the [Code of Conduct](https://github.com/Portfolio-Shop/portfolioshop/blob/master/CODE_OF_CONDUCT.md) and maintain the decorum.
 Violating the Code of Conduct will lead to ban the user from this organization.

 ## Contribution guidelines

-If you're a first time contributor or trying to learn about open source contributions and web technologies please head over to the [LEARN.md](https://github.com/Portfolio-Shop/portfolioshop/blob/master/LEARN.md) file to get insights about the project.

 - Choose an issue to work on
 - Fork this repo